 So the limiting friction is proportional to the weight of an object.
 This is intuitive since it is harder to get a heavy object sliding on a specific surface than a light object.
 The coefficient of friction μ depends on the surface.
 "Slippery" materials such as wet ice and Teflon have a low μ.
 Rough concrete and rubber have a high μ.
 Notice also that the limiting friction force is independent of the area of contact between surfaces (not always true in practice)

 Once an object starts to move, the opposing friction force becomes less than the applied force.
 The friction coefficient in this case is μk.

-Newton's Equations of Motion
+What Are Newton's Equations of Motion?
+(Kinematics Equations)

 u is the initial velocity

 v is the final velocity